Children trapped in Pakistan cable car after line snaps over ravine | Law-Order

 Children trapped in Pakistan cable car after line snaps over ravine

-The children, who have been stranded since 7 a.m. time (0200 GMT), were using the gondola to get to school in a mountainous area in Battagram, about 200 km (125 miles) north of Islamabad, officials said.
+(0200 GMT) when they were travelling to school in a remote mountainous area in Battagram, about 200 km (125 miles) north of Islamabad, officials said.
 Pakistan's National Disaster Management Authority said in a statement that a cable had broken in the lift service and two army helicopters had been dispatched for a rescue operation after attempts at fixing the fault had been unsuccessful.

 Pakistan's National Disaster Management Authority said in a statement that a cable had broken in the lift service and two army helicopters had been dispatched for a rescue operation after attempts at fixing the fault had been unsuccessful.
-The gondola became stranded half way across a ravine and was dangling by a single cable after the other snapped, Shariq Riaz Khattak a rescue official at the site told Reuters.
+The cable car became stranded half way across a ravine, about 274 metres (900 feet) above ground, and was dangling by a single cable after the other snapped, Shariq Riaz Khattak a rescue official at the site told Reuters.

+The rescue mission is complicated due to gusty winds in the area and the fact the helicopters' rotor blades risk further destabilising the lift, he said.
+The military helicopters are both hovering near the stranded cable car and so far two attempts at a rescue have been aborted.
+A third will be launched shortly, he said, adding that a cable 30 feet above the cable car is impeding the operation.

 Sling operations are aerial operations where large loads are moved in geographically difficult terrains.
-"All efforts are being made by Pakistan army to rescue the stranded people in the lift."
+"All efforts are being made by Pakistan army to rescue the stranded people in the lift," he said.

+Bilal Fiazi, a spokesperson for the 1122 rescue service, said the commandos had managed to get food and medicine to them.
+"The terrain below is difficult given the peaks and the river flowing underneath in the valley," he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)